troessner/articles/draft-how-does-mutant-work.markdown

 ```

 As you can see, the expectation for "neutral" mutations is true while the expectation for "evil" mutations is false.

-TODO:
-* What is that with the neutral mutation?
-* Why do we need that?
-* Where is the predicate method actually used?
-In the Runner?

 ### The mutator under the microscope